Gregor Mendel: Academic career

 After he was elevated as abbot in 1868, his scientific work largely ended, as Mendel became overburdened with administrative responsibilities, especially a dispute with the civil government over its attempt to impose special taxes on religious institutions.
-Mendel died on 6 January 1884, at the age of 61, in Brünn, Moravia, Austria-Hungary (now Czech Republic), from chronic nephritis.
+Mendel died on 6 January 1884, at the age of 61, in Brno, from chronic nephritis.
 Czech composer Leoš Janáček played the organ at his funeral.
 After his death, the succeeding abbot burned all papers in Mendel's collection, to mark an end to the disputes over taxation.
 The exhumation of Mendel's corpse in 2021 delivered some physiognomic details like body height (168 cm).
-His genome was analysed, revealing that Mendel also suffered from heart problems.
+His genome was analysed, revealing that Mendel was predisposed to heart problems.

 Contributions

 Experiments on plant hybridization

-Mendel, known as the "father of modern genetics", chose to study variation in plants in his monastery's 2 ha experimental garden.
+Mendel, known as the "father of modern genetics," chose to study variation in plants in his monastery's 2 ha experimental garden.
+Mendel was assisted in his experimental design by Aleksander Zawadzki while his superior abbot Napp wrote to discourage him, saying that the Bishop giggled when informed of the detailed genealogies of peas.

 After initial experiments with pea plants, Mendel settled on studying seven traits that seemed to be inherited independently of other traits: seed shape, flower color, seed coat tint, pod shape, unripe pod color, flower location, and plant height.
 He first focused on seed shape, which was either angular or round.
 Between 1856 and 1863 Mendel cultivated and tested some 28,000 plants, the majority of which were pea plants (Pisum sativum).
 This study showed that, when true-breeding different varieties were crossed to each other (e.g., tall plants fertilized by short plants), in the second generation, one in four pea plants had purebred recessive traits, two out of four were hybrids, and one out of four were purebred dominant.
 His experiments led him to make two generalizations, the Law of Segregation and the Law of Independent Assortment, which later came to be known as Mendel's Laws of Inheritance.